jajpohke/USBtoC64_AMI_CFG_Adv/README.md

  This fork has been born mainly to use fire 2 and 3 on C64 and Amiga with configurable buttons.
 Base board is the same of Main Project.
  Release note!

+ Change log:

- 1.1 Mouse functions implemented; if an mouse is connected it will be autodetected in C64 and Amiga Mode.
+ - v.1.1: Mouse functions implemented; if an mouse is connected it will be autodetected in C64 and Amiga Mode.

  The Aim of this fork is use Original HTML configurator and give precompiled joystick profiles; its also possible to map some joystick like Hori Fighting Stich, WiFiDongle Snes.